gildas-lormeau/zip.js/docs/classes/ZipWriter.md

 The global comment is passed as raw bytes and the comment of an entry ([ZipWriterAddDataOptions#comment](../interfaces/ZipWriterAddDataOptions.md#comment)) as a string on purpose, see [ZipReader#comment](ZipReader.md#comment).

+If [ZipWriter#add](#add) or [ZipWriter#appendZip](#appendzip) calls failed and their rejection was never handled — e.g. the returned promise was not awaited — this method throws the first of these errors instead of finalizing the zip file.
+The `entryErrors` property of the thrown error contains all of them.
+Errors already caught by the caller do not resurface here, so entries can still be skipped by awaiting [ZipWriter#add](#add) and catching the error.

 ***